 If One Parent Is Deceased

-A Close Relative or Friend Hosts
+If a Close Relative or Friend Is Hosting

 Here's an example of appropriate wording if your parents don't approve of your partner or are both deceased:

-You're Hosting the Wedding Yourselves
+If You're Hosting the Wedding Yourselves

 Jane Doe, a professor at Barnard College, is to be married to Jack Smith, a partner at the law firm of Smith, Golden in New York City.
 Ms. Doe is the daughter of Mr. John Doe of San Francisco and Ms. Janet Jones of Los Angeles.
 Mr. Smith is the son of David and Beth Smith of Brooklyn, New York.
 A June wedding is planned.